mars-f/conduit-docs/getting-started.rst

   $ hg pull --rebase

-``arc land`` is going to squash our bookmark into a single commit before adding the changes to mainline.
+``arc land`` is going to squash our changes into a single commit before adding the changes to mainline.
 The Phabricator review fields will become the commit message.

-..
-TODO checking for "\bwip\b" in the commit message would make a good lint extension to 'arc land'

 **NOTE** Make sure you remove any "WIP not ready yet" stuff from the review summary before running ``arc land``!